JG Yuruguay music

 Hypnosée Concrète / My Sex

-The May 2026 release: a hard-trance-based piece with a long, steady build and a coda that nods toward Ultravox.
-Built for motion and long concentration rather than quick payoffs, with a closing section that lifts and reworks “My Sex” as a sung thesis on intimacy, surfaces, and ownership.
-The earlier Concrete Hypnosis on Bandcamp is a bare-bones, generic version of the main grid; this is the fully realised track.
+The May 2026 release: a hard-trance-based piece with a long, steady build and a coda that turns toward Ultravox.
+It is designed for motion and long concentration rather than quick payoffs, closing with a rework of “My Sex” recited over the same grid.
+The earlier Bandcamp single Concrete Hypnosis is effectively a stripped-down prototype of the same chassis; Hypnosée Concrète / My Sex is the fully realised version.

 Fan-club pre-release: “My Sex” excerpt

-A two-minute LoFi trance excerpt circulated privately to mailing-list members as a perk.
-It previews the coda from Hypnosée Concrète / My Sex and functions as an entry point into the themes that run through his identity, the archive, and the meta layer.
+A two-minute lo-fi trance excerpt circulated privately to mailing-list members as an early perk.
+It previews the closing section of Hypnosée Concrète / My Sex and acts as an entry point into the themes that run through his identity work, the archive, and the meta layer around the project.

 He’s a Toy (ARC 001)